factor-hmc/book/src/about/online-platform/interpreter/goals.md

   helpful error messages, interactivity);
-- supplement the interpreter with tutorials and documentation-searching tools (more in the Tutorials and Foogle sections), a la online coding course platforms.
+- supplement the interpreter with tutorials and documentation-searching tools (more in the Tutorials and Foogle sections), à la online coding course platforms.
 Furthermore, we decided to implement the interpreter in Elm, a functional programming language for web applications known for its type safety (virtually no runtime errors!), performance, and work in